youngsoul/pyimagesearch-covid19-image-classification/Readme.md

 ## Datasets

 Two datasets will be used for this analysis.
-One one source collection of chest X-Rays of COVID-19 patients hosted on Github.
-There other is from the Kaggle site which contains chest X-Rays of normal lung and those with pneumonia.
+One source collection of chest X-Rays of COVID-19 patients hosted on Github.
+The other is from the Kaggle site which contains chest X-Rays of normal lungs and those with pneumonia.

 ### COVID-19 Chest XRay Dataset